DecentricCorp/Lightrail-API-Docs/use-cases/stripe-split.md

 }
 ```

-From this response object, save the transaction `id` in order to save it later on the Lightrail capture.
+From this response object, save the transaction `id` in order to pass it as metadata to the next Lightrail call.

 ```php
 $stripeTransactionId = $response['id'];